 Javier lives with his father and his mother.
 His duties at home include carrying water, making beds and running errands.
 There are 3 children in the family.
 His father is employed as a seller in the market and his mother maintains the home.

 As part of Compassion's ministry, Javier participates in Bible class.
 He is also in primary school where his performance is above average.
 Soccer, telling stories and art are his favorite activities.

-Your love and support will help Javier to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Javier in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.